nigelbabu/python-introduction/readme.md

-There's a lot of material on the internet and I'm trying to put them in one place for other new python programmers.
+There's a lot of material on the internet and I'm trying to put them in one place for other new Python programmers.
+Especally, when I'm training folks on Python

 * [Codeacademy][ca]
 * [MIT Course][mit]